cs456s25/labs/lab03/lab03_description.md

-# Lab03 - Structural verilog for combinational circuits and test bench use (lab03_top)
+# Lab03 - Structural verilog for combinational circuits and testbench use (lab03_muxadd)
 Important Notes:
 1. Name your files as specified in the lab directions for best results.
 2. First thing add your name, date, assignment number etc. in the comment block at the beginning.